fennel-ai/client/docs/pages/monitoring/prometheus.md

     - `pipeline_name` - the name of the pipeline
     - `dataset_name` - the name of the dataset
     - `metric` - metric to report.
 Possible values are  `backlog`, `event_timestamp_seconds`, `error`.
-     `backlog` reports the number of events in the input datasets that haven't been procssed by the pipeline.
+     `backlog` reports the number of events in the input datasets that haven't been processed by the pipeline.
-     `event_timestamp_seconds` reports the event timestamp of the last message procssed (this is sampled and hence approximate).
+     `event_timestamp_seconds` reports the event timestamp of the last message processed (this is sampled and hence approximate).
      `error` is the number of messages for which the pipeline encountered an error.
    </details>
 </li>